We live in an age where information has never been more readily available and easy to access.

-For anyone with a bit of motivation, dedication, and focus, a freelance study in creative writing will lend you a more thorough, non-traditional, progressive insight into the craft that will prepare you for a career in creative writing without the sheer torture and unbelievable costs of narrow-minded college institutions.
-In this post, I will begin sharing my favorite books, youtube channels, films, and resources for immersing yourself in the rapidly-evolving world of story.
+For anyone with a bit of motivation, dedication, and focus, a freelance study in creative writing will lend you a thorough and progressive insight into the craft that prepares you for a career in creative writing.
+In this post, I will share my favorite books, youtube channels, films, and resources for immersing yourself in the rapidly-evolving world of story.

 __________________________________________________________________________________